techgaun/concourse-cheatsheet/README.md

 > Cheatsheet for working with Concourse CI

-This cheatsheet lists various useful tips and tricks to use with [Concourse CI](https://concourse-ci.org/) and thus omits the very basics such as logging in or setting pipeline for yaml file.
+This cheatsheet lists various useful tips and tricks to use with [Concourse CI](https://concourse-ci.org/) and thus omits the very basics such as logging in or setting pipeline from yaml file.

 ## Table of Contents